 Judge Allison Burroughs, a federal district judge in Boston, announced today that the government had reached an agreement with the universities to revert to a March policy that allowed foreign students to stay in the United States even while taking classes online.
 Before the COVID-19 pandemic forced colleges and universities to adjust their program delivery, foreign students were only allowed to take one online class per semester, per Student and Exchange Visitor Program (SEVP) guidelines.

 The announcement should bring a welcome relief to colleges and universities, said Russell Ford, founding partner of FordMurray.

-“College and universities count on foreign students to bring diversity of thought and experience to U.S. campuses.
-Not only are the students a valuable part of campus culture, they are an essential part of many higher education institutions’ budgetary planning,” Russell said.
+“College and universities count on international students to bring diversity of thought and experience to U.S. campuses.
+Not only are the students a valuable part of campus culture, but they are also an essential part of many higher education institutions’ budgetary planning,” Russell said.

 “This policy was clearly misguided and it is nice to see common sense has prevailed,” Russell said.
 “This is a win-win for U.S. colleges and universities, U.S. businesses, and for foreign students.”